 2. Create urgency

 Remember that your communications are competing with a lot to get a potential donor’s attention.
-Urgency helps you capture their attention and can help convince them to make a donation.
+Urgency helps you capture their attention and can help convince them to donate.

 When you’re about to launch a new fundraising campaign, ask yourself these questions to help develop this necessary sense of urgency: